⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 Make your code styled the same regardless of the author.

 Prettier is similar to ESLint.
-They both add errors and warnings into your IDE to allow you to fix issues before you commit your work.
-But, where ESLint is more focused on the code standards, Prettier is more focused on the styling of the code with things such as line length, gaps between lines, etc.
+They both add errors and warnings to your IDE to allow you to fix issues before you commit your work.
+But where ESLint is more focused on code standards, Prettier is more focused on the styling of the code, such as line length, gaps between lines, etc.

-By using Prettier on your project, you can make sure all of the developers on a project write code that is styled the same and follows the same styling rules without needing to manually change or update anything.
+By using Prettier on your project, you can ensure that all developers write code that is styled the same and follows the same styling rules without needing to manually change or update anything.

 A GIF showing how the Prettier VSCode extension works.